DProbabile/Reddit_Political_Discourse/README.md

 | `users_subreddits_subset.parquet` | Bipartite user–subreddit interactions (comments or participation counts) |
 | `subreddit_labels.json` | Mapping of subreddits → political tag (e.g. Democrat, Republican, Banned...) |
 | `user_normalization_dict.json` | Auxiliary dictionary for polarization-normalization |
+| `interaction_community_ex.pkl` | dictionary mapping nodes to their detected community
+obtained from statistically validated projections of the 2013 bipartite networks |
+| `information_community_ex.pkl` | dictionary mapping nodes to their detected community
+obtained from statistically validated projections of the 2013 bipartite networks |

 These files reproduce the internal structure used in the paper’s code base,
 allowing all notebooks to run on a small, representative example.